 Like hibernating bears, most plants settle down for a long winter's nap.
 Their metabolism slows as they enter dormant states, while some plants -- such as deciduous trees and shrubs -- shut down almost completely after their leaves drop in autumn.
 But deciduous plants are able to survive winter dormancy on the stored food reserves they manufactured the previous growing season.
-And although conifers may appear to be growing in winter because they remain vibrant green, their growth processes screech almost to a halt.
+Although conifers may appear to be growing in winter because they remain vibrant green, their growth processes screech almost to a halt.

 Regardless of the time of year that you apply any fertilizer to your yard, the first step is testing the soil.
 If you supply nutrients that your plants don't need, you'll not only waste money but also the time you'll spend to apply the fertilizer.
 Beyond the unnecessary money and time, you may also put your plants in harm's way.
 Excessive fertilizer can burn plant roots, damage plant tissues and cause plant death.